mdm373/blinks-overtake/README.md

     - ⬅️⬆️➡️ All occupied spaces will then spread their player color outwards.
 Spaces spread by occupying dark neighbors if a majority of that neighbor's edges are unoccupied or owned by one player.
     - 🏘️ Face spaces on the board are **neighbors** if they are adjacent to one another on the same blink or connected adjacently between two blinks.

-7) **Go back to step 4** if no players admit defeat and there are still unoccupied board edges for players to take moves on.
+7) **Go back to step 5 (with all eyes closed)** if no players admit defeat and there are still unoccupied board edges for players to take moves on.

 8) **Otherwise, tap the board once before any player moves.** The board will spin red for a few seconds while it totals up the number of spaces occupied by each player.
 It will then flash the color of the winning player (the one with the most spaces).
 In the event of a tie it will slowly pulse red.